liferay/lexicon-site/src/pages/docs/patterns/list.md

 ![list entry in default state](../../../images/ListViewDefault.jpg)

-List is a visual representation of a dataset that provides more flexibility for arranging the data to display than a table and that is less visual explicit than a card view.
-It is useful for comparing entries among them that do not need exhaustive comparison.
-In case you need exhaustive comparison use the table view.
+A list is a visual representation of a dataset that provides more flexibility for arranging the data than a table and is less visually explicit than a card view.
+It's useful for comparing entries that don't require exhaustive comparison.
+If the dataset requires exhaustive comparison between entries, use the table view instead.

-A list allows you a free way of displaying information.
-While the table isn't meant to have several text labels in a column, list is the pattern for doing that, as you can see in the following examples.

-Not all the element in a list entry are mandatory, feel free to delete and include the ones you need.

-When a list is used together with management bar, the list entries must include the checkbox, as the selection and actions are reflected in the management bar.
+When a list is used together with a management bar, the list entries must include a checkbox, as the selection and actions are reflected in the management bar.

+Lists support several text labels in a column, as shown in the examples below.

 ### Row states